What’s inside:

 Why are hospitals having to take steps to mitigate the shortcomings of inadequate OR data capture tools?

-Surely, it’s time for more proactive management strategies to achieve better data integrity at the point of care, resulting in a patient file that reflects supply consumption by the end of surgery, without the need for any additional data-entry, scanning, reviewing, or reconciling.
+Surely, it’s time for more proactive management strategies to achieve better data integrity at the point of care, resulting in a patient file that reflects supply consumption by the end of surgery, without the need for any additional data entry, scanning, reviewing, or reconciling.

 By adopting proactive measures such as implementing advanced point-of-use technology, hospitals can empower their staff to deliver optimal patient care while ensuring the integrity and accuracy of OR records from the outset.